-I doubt you grew up, like I did, with a father enamored with gameshows of days gone by.
-One of his favorites—from 1955, no less—is sort of a precursor to Slumdog Millionaire.
-You pick a category and are asked harder and harder questions in that category until, finally, you get the big one, the whole enchilada, the one that makes it all worth it: The $64,000 Question.
+I doubt you grew up, like I did, with a father enamored with trivia shows of days gone by.
+One of his favorites—from 1955, no less—is basically a vintage Slumdog Millionaire.
+You're asked harder and harder questions until, finally, you get the big one, the whole enchilada, the one that makes it all worth it: The $64,000 Question.

 Yep, it's just a ledger that been digitalized—one that works really, really well.
 So well, in fact, that the system builds trust for you.